IMMM-SFA/tell/paper/paper.md

 total population within the BA that lives in each county; and d-g) Time-series of projected hourly electricity demand in 2019 for select counties based on their population weights.*

-`tell` is an open-source model that can be accessed via the [GitHub repoistory].
+`tell` is an open source model that can be accessed via the [GitHub repoistory].
 The repository also includes a [Jupyter notebook] that provides a walkthrough of the core functionality of `tell`.
 This notebook also provides easy access to statistical validation results between the forecasts and observed data.
 Finally, more details about how the  model was formulated and its intended purpose